 How to identify Pygora goats?

 Pygora goats can be identified with dark brown skin on their body and black necks. the head of a Pygora goat is brown or black, with white hair surrounding it.
 Pygora goats have short ears, about half an inch long.
 Pygoras are relatively small in size, reaching a maximum weight of about 85 pounds for does, and 110 pounds for bucks.
 Their lifespan is about ten years in captivity.

 Pygoras are very easy to manage, live-bearing goats.
 They require only a minimum amount of handling, making them an ideal beginner’s goat.
 This breed is friendly and is good with children.
 Pygoras have high disease resistance, so they take well to regular vaccinations, wormers, and hoof trimming.

 They are also very adaptable to confinement.
-This goats may be difficult to breed, so they must have access to fresh forage and shelter.
-Pygoras have been used as a draft animals, for both work and recreation, because of their docility and strength.
+This goat may be difficult to breed, so it must have access to fresh forage and shelter.
+Pygoras have been used as draft animals, for both work and recreation, because of their docility and strength.
 They are suitable for commercial use as well because of their hardiness and high milk production.
 Their meat is lean and dark in color, with a delicate taste.